camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03a-process-engine-concepts.html.md

 ### Identity & Uniqueness

-Each activity instance is assigned a unique Id.
-The id is persistent, if you invoke this method multiple times, the same activity instance ids will be returned for the same activity instances.
+Each activity instance is assigned a unique ID.
+The ID is persistent, if you invoke this method multiple times, the same activity instance IDs will be returned for the same activity instances.
 (However, there might be different executions assigned, see below)

 ### Relation to Executions

-The Execution concept in the process engine is not completely aligned with the activity instance concept because the execution tree is in general not aligned with the activity / scope concept in BPMN.
-In general, there is a n-1 relationship between Executions and ActivityInstances, i.e. at a given point in time, an activity instance can be linked to multiple executions.
+The Execution concept in the process engine is not completely aligned with the activity instance concept because the execution tree is generally not aligned with the activity / scope concept in BPMN.
+In general, there is a n-1 relationship between Executions and ActivityInstances, i.e., at a given point in time, an activity instance can be linked to multiple executions.
 In addition, it is not guaranteed that the same execution that started a given activity instance will also end it.
 The process engine performs several internal optimizations concerning the compacting of the execution tree which might lead to executions being reordered and pruned.
 This can lead to situations where a given execution starts an activity instance but another execution ends it.
 Another special case is the process instance: if the process instance is executing a non-scope activity (for example a user task) below the process definition scope, it will be referenced by both the root activity instance and the user task activity instance.

 Note: If you need to interpret the state of a process instance in terms of a BPMN process model, it is usually easier to use the activity instance tree as opposed to the execution tree.

 ## Jobs and Job Definitions

-The camunda process engine includes a component named the *Job Executor*.
-The Job Executor is scheduling component responsible for performing asynchronous background work.
-Consider the example of a Timer Event: whenever the process engine reached the timer event, it will stop execution, persist the current state to the database and create a job to resume execution in the future.
-A job has a duedate which is calculated using the timer expression provided in BPMN XML.
+The Camunda process engine includes a component named the *Job Executor*.
+The Job Executor is a scheduling component, responsible for performing asynchronous background work.
+Consider the example of a Timer Event: whenever the process engine reaches the timer event, it will stop execution, persist the current state to the database and create a job to resume execution in the future.
+A job has a due date which is calculated using the timer expression provided in the BPMN XML.

 When a process is deployed, the process engine creates a Job Definition for each activity in the process which will create jobs at runtime.
 This allows you to query information about timers and asynchronous continuations in your processes.